Empowering Students Through BEF Kids Count Grants

 Transforming Middle Schoolers’ Success in Math

-To ensure middle schoolers aren’t left behind by the label “bad at math,” BEF is transforming math intervention into a hands-on journey of discovery through interactive tools and targeted support that build lasting academic confidence.
+To ensure middle schoolers aren’t left behind by the label “bad at math,” BEF is transforming math intervention into a hands-on journey of discovery through interactive tools and targeted support to build lasting academic confidence.

 Positive Early Results for After-School Academic Support